Goldman Sachs' long-running gender bias lawsuit set for June 2023 trial

 Their lawsuit is among the highest-profile cases targeting Wall Street's alleged unequal treatment of women, including in litigation against many banks that stretches back decades.

-Goldman had no immediate comment.
-It has denied wrongdoing, and called the plaintiffs' statistical evidence oversimplified and misleading.
+Goldman has denied wrongdoing, and called the plaintiffs' statistical evidence oversimplified and misleading.

+In a statement, the bank said: "Goldman Sachs is proud of its long record of promoting and supporting women, and we look forward to vigorously defending ourself against these baseless claims."

 Anne Shaver, a lawyer for the plaintiffs, said her clients looked forward to the trial, and were pleased the judge rejected Goldman's attempt to "evade answering for its decades-long pattern and practice of gender discrimination."